ripiuk/python-design-patterns/README.md

     * [Adapter](structural/01_adapter) - helps us make two incompatible interfaces compatible.
     * [Bridge](structural/02_bridge) - involves an interface which acts as a bridge which makes the functionality of concrete classes independent from interface implementer classes.
     * [Composite](structural/03_composite) - describes a group of objects that is treated the same way as a single instance of the same type of object.
+    * [Decorator](structural/04_decorator) - used to dynamically add a new feature to an object without changing its implementation.